 “Being a buddy means a lot of things.
 For me, it has meant good times, cultural sharing, and endless opportunities.
 After hosting our foreign exchange student, I developed a love for learning about other cultures.
 When I became involved in World Link, I realized that I was constantly surrounded by different cultures.
 I began going with the students to monthly activities and befriending them on Facebook.
 Before too long, I was a committed part of the World Link program.”

 Global Buddy’s who complete and log 100 volunteer service hours with World Link will receive the Presidential Volunteer Service Award at the end of the academic year.

 To be a part of this special opportunity for American student peers, applicants must be currently attending or starting to attend a local high school at the beginning of the program year, and live in the community where a World Link exchange student is placed.
 The cost to become officially registered with World Link as a Global Buddy is $25, which will include a World Link t-shirt to wear when volunteering with exchange students.
 Please refer to your local coordinator for more details and payment information.

 "I really like the program because it allows you to be more involved with what your exchange sibling is doing.
 Being a global buddy allows you to be a larger part in your sibling's exchange year which is a lot of fun.
 It also helps you to become more involved in your own community and makes you realize that there is a lot we can be doing right at home."

 To apply, please check out our Staff/Coordinators page to see if our program is in your area.
 If so –fill out the application form below.

 Note: Since program activities are paid for by a grant from the U.S. Government for international students, U.S. participants must pay any additional expenses that the program incurs as a result of their participation.
-This would include paying for your own meals, lodging, and travel for overnight events if you chose to attend.
+This would include paying for your own meals, lodging, and travel for overnight events.